 One reason that my puzzle may be 'unsolvable' is that at some stage an incorrect allocation has been made.
 This may not be immediately obvious when you made the mistake.
 Here is an example of a puzzle which can not be solved, consider square Gg, all squares in row G are allocated except for this one, so according to this row Gg must take a 9, as it is the only choice in the row.
 But Dg is already set to 9 and another 9 can not go in Gg as column g would then have two 9s in it.

 In this case the mistake was assigning Gc to 3 it should have been a 9.

 Here is another example unsolvable puzzle.
 In this case we have two squares Bi and Ih that are in a bad state, no numbers can be allocated to these squares at all.
 If you run through the numbers 1 to 9 you will find there is already one of them allocated in a shared row, column or region.
-What again has happened is that an incorrect choice was made for a square and the repercussions of this has only become apparent at this point.
+What has happened is that an incorrect choice was made for a square and the repercussions of this has only just become apparent .

 Going back and 'Undoing' all the allocations, it turns out that allocating Dd to 8 was the mistake, it should have been a 9.

 Sudoku Dragon has a hint that will show any incorrect allocations that you have made.